 - Health and Mobility: See the Centers for Disease Control and Prevention's website for Spain-specific health and safety information.

-See the budget sheet and the Fund your Experience page on the Education Abroad website.
+See the budget sheet (coming soon!) and the Fund your Experience page on the Education Abroad website.
 Two UNL students will be awarded the IAU Diversity Scholarship for this program in France.
 Students must still apply.
 Additional merit-based scholarships are also available through IAU.

 Upon confirmation of participation, program participants will pay a commitment deposit.